Numi2/numi-wallet/docs/NUMI_STATE_OF_THE_ART_APPLE_PLAN.md

 Important Apple SDK note:

 - Apple documentation references `LocalAuthenticationView`, but the installed iOS 26.4 public SDK used for this pass does not expose that symbol in the public Swift module.
-- Numi therefore uses the best public fallback: a first-class SwiftUI approval surface that drives `LAContext` directly and reuses that approval for the actual protected operation.
+- Numi therefore treats `LAContext` plus Keychain access control as the canonical iPhone authentication architecture, with SwiftUI only framing the trust moment before the system sheet appears.

 Files: